squid-cache/squid-cache.github.io/docs/SquidFaq/TroubleShooting.md

     If you accidentally removed the PID file, there are two ways to get it back.

-First locate the proces ID by running *ps* and find Squid.
+First locate the process ID by running *ps* and find Squid.
 You'll probably see two processes, like this:

     % ps ax | grep squid